StyLitGAN: Prompting StyleGAN to Produce New Illumination Conditions: Approach

 {\bf Relighting} a scene should produce a new, realistic, image where the shading has changed but the albedo has not.
-Write $T(\vect{w^+})$ for the image produced by StyleGAN given style codes $\vect{w^+}$, and $A(I)$, $S(I)$ and $G(I)$) for the albedo, shading and gloss respectively recovered from image $I$.
-We search for multiple directions $\vect{d}_i$ such that: (a) $A(T(\vect{w^+}+ \vect{d}_i))$ is very close to $A(T(\vect{w^+}))$ -- so the image is a relighted version of $T(\vect{w^+})$, a property we call {\bf persistent consistency}; (b) the images produced by the different directions are linearly independent ({\bf relighting diversity}); (c) which direction was used can be determined from the image, so that different directions have visibly distinct effects ({\bf distinctive relighting}); and (d) the new shading field is not strongly correlated to the albedo ({\bf independent relighting}).
-Not every shading field can be paired with a given albedo, otherwise there would be nothing to do.
-We operate on the (apparently safe; eg~\cite{chong2021jojogan}) assumption that edited $\vect{w^+}$ will result in realistic images.
-This means that directions with the properties described should produce realistic relightings.
-In practice, they do.
+Write $I(\vect{w^+})$ for the image produced by StyleGAN given style codes $\vect{w^+}$, and $A(I)$, $S(I)$ and $G(I)$) for the albedo, shading and gloss respectively recovered from image $I$.
+We search for multiple directions $\vect{d}_i$ such that: (a) $A(I(\vect{w^+}+ \vect{d}_i))$ is very close to $A(I(\vect{w^+}))$ -- so the image is a relighted version of $I(\vect{w^+})$, a property we call {\bf persistent consistency}; (b) the images produced by the different directions are linearly independent -- {\bf relighting diversity}; (c) which direction was used can be determined from the image, so that different directions have visibly distinct effects -- {\bf distinctive relighting}; and (d) the new shading field is not strongly correlated to the albedo -- {\bf independent relighting}.
+Not every shading field can be paired with a given albedo, otherwise, there would be nothing to do.
+We operate on the assumption that edited $\vect{w^+}$ will result in realistic images~\cite{chong2021jojogan}.

-{\bf Recoloring:} Alternatively, we may wish to produce versions of a scene where the colors of materials of objects have changed, but the lighting hasn't.
-Because shading conveys a great deal of information about shape, we can find these versions using modified versions of our loss, which now seek consistency, etc. in the shading field.

-\paragraph{Persistent Consistency:} The persistent decomposition (albedo) of both the relighted scene: $A_R=A(T(\vect{w^+}+\vect{d}_i))$ and the original: $A_O=A(T(\vect{w^+}))$ must be the same.
-We use a Huber loss and a perceptual feature loss ~\cite{johnson2016perceptual, zhang2018perceptual} from a VGG feature extractor ($\Phi$) ~\cite{simonyan2014very} at various feature layers ($j$) to preserve persistent effects in the scene.
-These losses preserves the geometrical structure of the scene, appearance in color and texture errors.
+{\bf Recoloring:} Alternatively, we may wish to edit scenes where the colors of materials of objects have changed, but the lighting hasn't.
+Because shading conveys a great deal of information about shape, we can find these edits using modified losses by seeking consistency in the shading field. \paragraph{Persistent Consistency:} The albedo decomposition of both the relighted scene: $A_R=A(I(\vect{w^+}+\vect{d}_i))$ and the original: $A_O=A(I(\vect{w^+}))$ must be the same; where R refers to relighted images and O refers to StyleGAN generated images.
+We use a Huber loss and a perceptual feature loss ~\cite{johnson2016perceptual, zhang2018perceptual} from a VGG feature extractor ($\Phi$) ~\cite{simonyan2014very} at various feature layers ($j$) to preserve persistent effects (geometry, appearance and texture) in the scene.